Images courtesy of Elspeth – Oundle School archivist Oundle Roll of Honour

 Probate to Charles Harrison-Jones, a retired Civil Servant.

-Charles is also remembered on the war memorial at Rushmere St. Andrew, Suffolk.
+Archie is also remembered on the war memorial at Rushmere St. Andrew, Suffolk, on the Singapore Malayan Civil Service war memorial, at St. Andrew’s Cathedral, Downtown Core, Singapore.

 St John’s College war memorial